Message, Mode and Method

 At Fastspot, we take an enormous amount of pride in our ability to effectively communicate and collaborate with our clients.
 To me, it's the single most important factor in ensuring a project's success.

 Some of the projects that we work on are large, complex redesigns that may last nine or ten months.
 Others are shorter, but intense, with a series of short deadlines over just a few months.
-In either case, communications roadblocks and miscues may arise.
+In either case, communication roadblocks and miscues may arise.
 It’s only human.
 Effective communication is what helps our Project Managers keep the train on the tracks.

 We steer communication through a number of different tools and methods dependent on the message we're delivering, the situation, the urgency, the team members who need to be notified, and other factors.
 We employ several tools and tactics designed to give our clients access to our entire team throughout the course of a project and to facilitate meaningful conversations.